Transmission/Communication Medium or Channel:

 Use:

-• The short wave form (2400 to 2480 MHz) of Radio wave is mainly used in Bluetooth technology which is a proprietary wireless technology standard used for exchanging data over short distances in mobile phones and other related devices.
-It allows wireless devices to be connected to wireless host which may be a computer over short distances.
-It helps in transferring data between a mobile phone and a computer provided both have Bluetooth technology.
+• The short wave form (2400 to 2480 MHz) of Radio waves is mainly used in Bluetooth technology, which is a proprietary wireless technology standard used for exchanging data over short distances in mobile phones and other related devices.
+It allows wireless devices to be connected to wireless hosts, which may be a computer over short distances.
+It helps in transferring data between a mobile phone and a computer, provided both have Bluetooth technology.

-• Radio waves are very useful in multicasting and hence used in AM and FM radios, cordless phones and paging.
+• Radio waves are very useful in multicasting and are hence used in AM and FM radios, cordless phones, and paging.

 • They are used in standard broadcast radio and television, shortwave radio, navigation and air-traffic control, cellular telephony, and even remote-controlled toys.